 If you’ve ever tried to take the bowl away from your pup while he’s still eating from it and nearly lost your hand…that’s a food aggressive dog.

-The general term is known as resource guarding which occurs when a dog guards something he deems to be of value.
+The general term for this behavior is known as resource guarding, which occurs when a dog guards something he deems to be of value.
 A resource could be –

 - His bed

-In this post we are going to deal specifically with resource guarding food, but if you want more information about how to stop resource guarding, this article “Resource Guarding in Dogs” is very informative.
+In this post we are going to deal specifically with resource guarding food.

 Don’t try and wrestle the food or bowl away from your dog.